nowakowsky/screenshOCR/README.md

 # screenshOCR

-## This software has been made to grab screenshot and OCR it to text file.
+## This software has been made to take screenshots and OCR it to text file.
 It can also OCR all files from dir.

 ### It uses Tesseract OCR v5.0.0.